tlin23/MetropoleAI/spec.md

 ## 🚫 Error Handling

-### PDF ingestion
+### Content ingestion
-- If a PDF can’t be read, log the filename and skip it.
+- If a PDF can't be read, log the filename and skip it.
+- If website content can't be scraped, log the error and continue with available content.

 ### Chatbot responses
-- If the agent doesn’t have a good answer:
+- If the agent doesn't have a good answer:
-  > “I don’t have building-specific information on that yet.
-You may want to contact the board or check back later.”
+  > "I don't have building-specific information on that yet.
+You may want to contact the board or check back later."

 ---